 This is the perfect combination of flavors, but you can also add other fresh vegetables such as mushrooms, one or two cloves garlic, or green onions.

 How to make air fryer stuffing

 To make this recipe, begin by adding the bread crumbs into a medium bowl.
 Next, add in the broth and the melted butter.
-Stir together until the breadcrumbs and the liquids are combined.
+Stir together until the bread cubes and the liquids are combined.

 Next, add in the chopped celery and onion.
-Top the stuffing mixture with the sage and stir together until the bread crumbs are well combined with the other ingredients.
+Top the stuffing mixture with the sage and stir together until the bread cubes are well combined with the other ingredients.

 Place the stuffing in air fryer basket and air Fry at 320 degrees Fahrenheit for 8 to 10 minutes cooking time.
 Stir the stuffing halfway through cooking.
 The stuffing will be golden brown on top when done.
 Season with salt and black pepper as desired.
 (I prefer kosher salt)